Lifelong Learning with Behavior Consolidation for Vehicle Routing: Experiment Setting Details

 \subsection{Other Details}

 Our experiments are conducted on a GPU cluster utilizing a single Nvidia A100 GPU per run.
-Each lifelong learning method implemented based on POMO\footnote{https://github.com/yd-kwon/POMO}~\citep{POMO} and Omni\footnote{https://github.com/RoyalSkye/Omni-VRP}~\citep{Omni} builds upon the official codes released by the original authors.
+Each lifelong learning method implemented based on POMO\footnote{https://github.com/yd-kwon/POMO}~\citep{POMO}, Omni\footnote{https://github.com/RoyalSkye/Omni-VRP}~\citep{Omni} , and INViT\footnote{https://github.com/Kasumigaoka-Utaha/INViT}~\citep{INViT} builds upon the official codes released by the original papers.

 Based on POMO, each compared method conducts lifelong learning on a single task order once for performance evaluation, requiring approximately one and a half days.
 For fairness, for each base neural solver, all methods and task orders begin lifelong learning from the same initial model with randomly initialized parameters.
 Training problem instances are generated on-the-fly at the start of each batch during training.